What is Crypto Staking: A Beginner's Guide

-Staking offers fixed interest rates that start from 5%.
+Staking offers fixed interest rates that start at 5%.
 This makes earnings more predictable.
 Yield farming rewards can go up to 100% and fluctuate often.

 Yield farming uses smart contracts, which are vulnerable to hacks.
-Also, yield farmers can suffer permanent losses if their assets get locked in a liquidity pool with an uneven ratio of tokens.
+Also, yield farmers can lose their assets for good if they are locked up in a liquidity pool with a different number of tokens for each asset.

 Staking uses validators to verify transactions and secure the blockchain network.
 Validators must follow strict rules to prevent security issues that may cause losses.

-Staking requires you to lock up assets for a certain period to earn rewards.
+Staking requires you to lock up assets for a certain period of time to earn rewards.
 Yield farming has no vesting period.

 Learn more about yield farming vs. staking.